by Radhika Sharma

 India remains a highly patriarchal society, one that believes a woman should handle the household chores.
 So when someone sees a woman carrying a huge backpack, the reaction is one of surprise and amusement, as Indians rarely backpack.

-In India foreigners are generally considered to be rich, which increases the probability of fraud and theft.
+In India, foreigners are generally considered to be rich, which increases the probability of fraud and theft.
 Take serious precautions to safeguard your belongings, like wearing cross-chest handbags and keeping our things in front of us rather than behind.
 Keep your luggage near you and be mindful.
-If you're concerned about safety in your city, as your hotel management is India safe for women in this city and what precautions you need to take.
+If you’re concerned about safety in your city, ask your hotel management if India is safe for women in this city and what precautions you need to take.

 One piece of advice I will give you is to check your information with several people.
 For instance, if you want to hire a taxi and you are quoted INR 1,000, your best bet will be to ask someone local and compare so that you aren’t cheated.